-Virginia Premier’s prescription drug benefit is administered by Elixir.
+Virginia Premier’s prescription drug benefit is administered by Express Scripts.

 We will generally pay for medications on the Formulary.
 You can find the formularies for all of our plans through our online drug search.
 We will generally cover these drugs as long as members follow these basic rules:

 - The member must have a valid prescription from a provider (a doctor, dentist or another prescriber)

 - The prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions.